This piece was updated on Nov. 3 to include CDC’s formal recommendation of the Pfizer-BioNTech’s COVID-19 vaccine for children aged 5 through 11.

 The latest on COVID-19 vaccine trials for children

-- Moderna, another manufacturer, also is testing its two-dose vaccine on children ages 6 months to 12 years.
+- Moderna, another manufacturer, also is testing its two-dose vaccine on children ages 6 months to 12 years and the results are expected in early fall.
 It also has been testing the vaccine on older children and young adults, ages 12 to 18 years.
+In June, the company filed for emergency use authorization of its vaccine for adolescents aged 12 to 18 years.

-- Johnson & Johnson announced April 2 that it has expanded its COVID-19 vaccine trial to include adolescents ages 12 to 17 years.
+- Johnson & Johnson announced April 2 that it has expanded its COVID-19 vaccine trial to include adolescents 12 to 17 years of age.

 - AstraZeneca began testing its vaccine in children ages 6 to 17 years, but the trial was paused April 6 while United Kingdom regulators investigated rare cases of blood clots in those who received its vaccine.